coleYab/alx-system_engineering-devops/0x00-shell_basics/README.md

 In the third file named 2-bring_me_home there is a command to change our working directory to the home directory

 In the fourth file named 3-listfiles there is a code for to list all the contents of the current directory in long format

+In the fifth file there is a code to list all the contents of the current working directory including the hidden ones